rparnas/ry-docs/design-standard.md

 ## Overview
 Designs need to be read because changes are needed.
 If a software product has no bugs and needs no changes its design does not need to be read.

 Designs are read in the process of understanding a program because changes need to be made or what changes should be made needs to be investigated.
-Secondarily, writing a design early can expose problems early, avoiding costly changes later.
+Secondarily, writing a design early exposes problems early and is sometimes a less expensive way to iterate than moving directly into full prototyping.

+Asking someone to work on existing code can be like asking a person to finish someone else's painting.
+To be most effective, you need that person to both appreciate the artist and internalize their style to the point of it becoming second nature.

 ## What Designs Should Include